JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 And my brother had nothing to say about it past claiming my parents were overreacting to it all and it was no big deal.

 Saying my brother’s behavior was a betrayal of his own direct family seems too simple.
 Calling it gaslighting would also be too cut and dry.
 But from that moment on I was able to fully understand why my parents disliked their in-laws and didn’t want to deal with them: These people were just classist bigots in their own genteel, European way.
-And my brother was simply accepting, excusing and normalizing this behavior for little to no good reason.
+And my brother was simply accepting, excusing and normalizing this behavior for little to no good reason other than he married into this other family.

-And I was just 10 or 11 years old at the time when I realized this all.
+And I was just 10 or 11 years old at the time when I came to this sad realization.

 ***